-- 1. In Rules editor, open a rule table to be traced and click Trace in the middle pane. - 2.
-Enter parameters to be traced in the pop-up window.
+- 1. In Rules editor, open a rule table to be traced and click Trace 1.
+In the middle pane. - 2.
+Enter parameters to be traced in the pop-up window. - 3.
+If necessary, specify whether tracing must be applied to the rules of the current module and its dependent modules only.